 When you’re prompted to swipe your rewards card at the checkout, look for the option to enter your alternate ID — which is usually your phone number.
 Don’t give up free money — and make sure your savings get applied.

 You don’t have to scour the Sunday paper to find grocery coupons.
-Most supermarket chains offer digital coupons and personalized deals, said Gault.
+Most supermarket chains offer digital coupons and personalized deals, Gault said.

 You can link your rewards card to a store’s website and click on the digital coupons that you want to add to your card.
 Your discount will be taken at checkout — you won’t need any paper coupons.